Ride a horse in a regional park

 - Open all year-round.

-- Hitching pens, compost bins for manure, a toilet and a map are available at the back of the green sheds.
+- Hitching pens, compost bins for manure, a toilet and a map are available behind the green sheds.

-- Horses are allowed on Waitawa Bay beach near the Kayak Campground but prohibited from Maitaitai Bay.
+- Horses are allowed on Waitawa Bay Beach near the

-- When accessing Waitawa Bay through the campground, dismount and lead horses away from the archeological area.
+Waitawa Bay (sea kayak) campground.
+To access the beach through the campground, you must dismount and lead horses away from the archaeological area.

 Waitawa Regional Park.